drewsilcock/limeade/README.md

 - Set up CI/CD with GitHub actions and add installer script.
 - Stop using TPC and RPC and use Unix sockets with simple custom serialisation format instead.
 - Focus on Posix-compatible systems instead of Windows, removing option for automatic line-ending translation.
-- The :lemon: emojis have been replaced with :lime: emojis.
+- The 🍋 emojis have been replaced with  🍋‍🟩 emojis.

 ## Todo